datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 Afterwards, your dataset can be found on GitHub, and ``cloned`` or ``installed``.

-The option ``--transfer-data`` determines how publishing annexed contents should be handled.
-With the option ``all``, *all* annexed contents are published to the third-party data storage.
-``--transfer-data none``, however, only publishes information stored in Git -- that is: The symlink, as information about file availability, but no file content.
-Anyone who attempts to :command:`datalad get` a file from a dataset clone if its contents were not published will fail.

 .. findoutmore:: What if I do not want to share a dataset with everyone, or only some files of it?